faultypointer/passst-size/content/x86_64-assembly-part-1.md

 I assume you know what registers are.
 If not tough luck.

 There are 16 general purpose registers (GPR) in x86_64: RAX, RBX, RCX, RDX, RDI, RSI, RBP, RSP, R8-R15.
-You can use the lower 32-bit of these registers when working with 32-bit values.
+You can also use the lower 32-bit of these registers when working with 32-bit values.
 In such case, you can use specify them using: EBX, ECX, EDX, EDI, ESI, EBP, ESP, R8D-R15D.
-There are also 16-bit and 8-bit variants with naming AX, BX, ...
+There are also 16-bit and 8-bit variants with names AX, BX, ...
 R8W-R15W for 16-bit and
 AL, BL, ...
 R8B-R15B for 8-bit ones.
-*The D here mean doubleword, W means word and B means byte.*
+*The D here means doubleword, W means word and B means byte.*

-There are other registers as well for example flag registers, simd registers but we will not be taking about them now.
+There are other registers as well for example flag registers and simd registers but we will not be talking about them now.

 ### Calling Convention

 I am not going to explain about calling conventions now because I expect you to know what they are [*and its totally not because I am not confident about my explanation*].
-All I'm goind to say is that calling convention are a set of rules followed by programs mostly about where to put arguments to a function.
-The convention vary based not only on architecture and os but also based on compilers as well.
+All I'm going to say is that calling convention are a set of rules followed by programs mostly about where to put arguments to a function.
+The convention vary based not only on architecture and OS but also based on compilers as well.
 The calling convention we will follow is the one used by many c compilers for my system described [here](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf#section.3.2).

-- the parameters are passed in registers rdi, rsi, rdx, rcx, r8, r9. floating point parameters in xmm0 to xmm7
+- The parameters are passed in registers rdi, rsi, rdx, rcx, r8, r9.
+Floating point parameters in xmm0 to xmm7
-- additional parameters that don't fit in those registers are passed in stack
+- Additional parameters that don't fit in those registers are passed in stack
-- the registers rbx, rsp, rbp, r12-r15 are callee-saved, while the rest of the registers are caller-saved
+- The registers rbx, rsp, rbp, r12-r15 are callee-saved, while the rest of the registers are caller-saved
-- so if a function wants to call another function and it has some value in caller preserved registers it wants after the function call, it should save those value before calling another function
+- So if a function wants to call another function and it has some value in caller preserved registers it wants after the function call, it should save those value before calling another function
-- all floating point registers are caller preserved
+- All floating point registers are caller preserved
-- return values are stores in rax (or rdx:rax when necessary) or xmm0 (or xmm1:xmm0) for floating points
+- Return values are stores in rax (or rdx:rax when necessary) or xmm0 (or xmm1:xmm0) for floating points
-- if the return type doesn't fit in rdx:rax, the caller must pass pointer to the storage to where the return value should be placed in register rdi. the callee must return the same poiner in rax
+- If the return type doesn't fit in rdx:rax, the caller must pass pointer to the storage to where the return value should be placed in register rdi. the callee must return the same poiner in rax

+Lets see it in action.
+Below is a piece of c code that defines two function.
+The `threesum` function takes three `int` arguments `a, b, c`.
+The next function takes two integer arguments, one float and another integer argument.

 ```c
 int threesum(int a, int b, int c) {